 Body searches: must be done by someone of the same sex as you, with a mimimum of two people present.
 If you are under 18 your appropriate adult (see above) should also be present, unless you request otherwise.

 If you think that the police have denied you your rights by not treating you properly, or if you have been racially or sexually harassed, then you can make a complaint.
-Go through a solicitor or CAB.
+Go through a solicitor or Citizens Advice York (CAB).
 You may also be able to claim compensation.

 What happens next?

 If the police decide to take things further, you do not necessarily have to go to court.
 A lot depends on your age, particularly if you are under 18 or you are vulnerable in some way – for example because you have a learning difficulty.